Air bubbles and microfluidics: Tips and tricks to remove them

 Introduction to air bubble in microfluidics

 Air bubbles are among the most recurring issues in microfluidics.
 Because of the micrometric dimensions of the tubes and channels, air bubbles can be very difficult to remove and be very detrimental for your experiment.
-This review will detail the causes for air bubbles, the issues created, and present a large range of solutions to suppress air bubbles from your microfluidic setup.
+This review will detail the causes of air bubbles, the issues created, and present a large range of solutions to remove air bubbles from your microfluidic setup.

-Need advice to remove air bubble from your microfluidic setup?
+Do you need some advice to remove air bubbles from your microfluidic setup?

 Feel free to contact us at: